AviatrixSystems/Docs/HowTos/tgw_plan.rst

 When complete, you are done!

-(The next two steps, Step 5 and Step 6 in this workflow (the next two steps) should have already been executed for the Main gateway, i.e., you can skip the next two steps.)
+(The next two steps, Step 5 and Step 6 in this workflow should have already been executed for the Main gateway, i.e., you can skip the next two steps.)

 5. Prepare Aviatrix Transit GW for TGW Attachment